 4. In our opinion and according to the information and explanations

 given to us, there is adequate internal control system commensurate

-purchase of inventory and fixed assets and for the sale of goods and
+purchase of inventory and fixed assets and sale of goods and services.

-fixed assets.

 Further, on the basis of our examination of the books and records of

 the company, carried out in accordance with the auditing standards

 generally accepted in India and according to the information and

 explanations given to us, we have neither come across nor have we been

 aforesaid internal control system.